Medal of Honor recipient Cpl. Luther Story laid to final rest more than 70 years after death in Korean War

 |0

 This work, Medal of Honor recipient Cpl.
-Luther Story laid to final rest more than 70 years after death in Korean War, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Luther Story laid to final rest more than 70 years after death in Korean War, by Helene Chaulin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Medal of Honor recipient Cpl.
-Luther Story laid to final rest more than 70 years after death in Korean War

 LEAVE A COMMENT